Hamidalavi/examid-gaming-journey/README.md

 8. Bought a **controller freek** in one month later and my aim has improved alot
 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
 10. Cover the controller with middle, ring and pinky fingers (the controller rests on the fingers and top of metacarpal ); then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
-11. Controlling the thumbsticks with the first knuckle (exactly behind the nail), it's very accurate to aim
+11. Controlling the joysticks with the first knuckle.
+For aiming, the buttom-right side of right joystick touches the thumb knuckle.
+For movement, the buttom-left side of left joystick touches the thumb knuckle.
+It's very accurate to aim
 12. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
 13. Depending on the direction of aiming and using back paddles of the controller, I use 360° of the thumb knuckle and thumb muscle for controlling the thumbsticks